madaan/madaan.github.io/projects/enttrends.md

 We also plot "young entrepreneur", "old entrepreneur", "male entrepreneur" and "women entrepreneur".
 As figure 6 shows, books talk about "young entrepreneur" more than "old entrepreneur", which is somewhat expected.
 The high frequency of the phrase "woman entrepreneur" can perhaps be explained by noting that there has been a rise in gender equality movements around the globe in the recent times.
 The term "male entrepreneur" is quite unnatural and uncommon, which is likely the reason for its low frequency.

-- Enterpreneurship as a career
+- Entrepreneurship as a career